Property Division In Marriage Termination Proceedings

 In the professional divorce, it will be important to determine the value of the professional practice.
 While in Ohio the license itself is not property, there can be value in the practice, which could be marital, separate or mixed.
 The same valuation process would be undertaken to determine the marital and separate values.

 Phyllis G. Bossin has decades of experience in the valuation and division of assets in highly complex cases, including the executive divorce and the professional divorce.
-Call Phyllis G. Bossin & Associates, A Legal Professional Association, at 513-421-4420 to schedule a consultation at our Cincinnati office.
+Call Phyllis G. Bossin Co., L.P.A., at 513-421-4420 to schedule a consultation at our Cincinnati office.
 You may also contact us online.